 Can I volunteer on a student visa?

 Yes, definitely!
-The restriction on your student visa of up to 40 hours of paid work fortnightly does not include volunteer work.
+Starting 1 July, new regulations will take effect, limiting most international students to a maximum of 48 hours of paid work every two weeks.
+These restrictions will not apply to volunteer activities, preserving students’ ability to contribute to and engage with their communities beyond these limits.
 For more information on what constitutes volunteer work and what you can and can’t do on a student visa, visit the Department of Home Affairs website.

 The top 10 places to volunteer in Australia

 Across Australia, there are numerous op shops (second-hand stores), such as RSPCA Op Shops, Red Cross, Vinnies and Salvos Stores, that are usually staffed by volunteers.
 You can generally find one of these retail shops in your community, even in regional areas.
 Volunteering with these nationwide organisations can help you gain retail experience and enhance your language and interpersonal skills.